xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 $ make vexpress_aemb8a_config
 $ make CROSS_COMPILE=<> DEVICE_TREE=foundation all
 $ make CROSS_COMPILE=<> EXT_DTB=<dtb file>
-Note that, I copied device tree file foundation.dts to Uboot's arch/arm/dts file, and made corresponding modifications to the Makefile.
-This is the object what DEVICE_TREE point to.
+Note that, I copied device tree file foundation.dts to Uboot's arch/arm/dts file,
+and made corresponding modifications to the Makefile.This is the object what DEVICE_TREE point to.
 EXT_DTB is the dtb file that we signed before in make FIT image step: atf_psci_public.dtb.
-After this step was completed, public key was held on device tree, U-Boot can use this to verify the image that signed with private key.
+After this step was completed, public key was held on device tree.
+U-Boot can use this to verify the image that signed with private key.
 U-boot-dtb.bin is the file that we need.
 Then Build ATF, and BL33 is point to u-boot-dtb.bin